ESG is an acronym for Environmental, Social and Corporate Governance. Some simple examples of ESG initiatives in FMCG would include:

 Disruption is the new normal in FMCG.
 This brief blog has highlighted a shift in shopper demands for more ESG products and services.
 Logically manufacturers and supermarkets are improving their ESG offer by focusing on easier wins, e.g. move to renewable electricity and recyclable packaging.
 In the long-term ESG creates challenges for what products and services the industry shall offer.
 Also, how the industry (value chain members) shall capture and share once confidential information.

 The information provided in this blog post was general in nature.
-If you require more information I offer a free initial consultation by completing a contact us form.
+If you require more information I offer a free initial consultation.
+Contact Details .